iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 88 | IQUART Flight Controller Interface
 =================================================

+This client is used to simplify communication between flight controllers and multiple modules connected to the IQUART bus.

     .. table:: IQUART Flight Controller Interface
         :widths: 8 18 15 10 5 50
         :class: tight-table